April 26 – 27, 1521

 But it didn’t feel that way.
 As the longboats moved out of range of the enemy’s weapons, the sailors could see the Filipinos still jostling over Magellan’s armor and sword there on the retreating shoreline.

 Ferdinand Magellan was dead.
 And with him, the expedition had lost its “mirror, light, comfort, and true guide,” as a heartbroken Antonio Pigafetta would write in his journal that evening.
+Odysseus had made it home to Ithaca against all the odds; surely their own epic wasn’t supposed to have ended like this, with its hero pointlessly slain on some godforsaken beach.
 What on Earth were they going to do now?

 Did you enjoy this chapter?
 If so, please think about pitching in to help me make many more like it.
 You can pledge any amount you like.